Oana-Ivan/Pet-Feeder-Project/README.md

 ---
 The default interval between the falls is equal to 30 seconds the current hour and the starting hour are equal to 0:00:00.
 To change these values:
-1. press the yellow button for settings
+1. Press the yellow button for settings.
-2. enter the correct password (0000)
+2. Enter the correct password (0000).
-3. choose the option from the menu
+3. choose the option from the menu:
   - "Set the time" to set the current hour.
   - "Ch. hour" to change the starting time of the falls.
   - "Ch.
 Int" to change the interval of the falls.